go-goyave/goyave/v6_CHANGELOG.md

   - context integration.
 The logger is now stored and distributed through the context.
 The logger is added to the server's base context
   - skip the log earlier if log level not enabled for better performance
 - server:
+  - New server take a *config.Base and options.
+Server doesn't auto load the configuration anymore.
   - added options for MaxHeaderValueCount and DisableClientPriority
   - Config accessor removed
   - DB detached from server.
 Connections are managed independently from server.
 This was out of responsility bounds for the server